dennoa/stateless-auth/README.md

         });

   The credentials passed to login.findUser will be whatever is posted on the /auth/login request.
-* login.hashPassword is no longer used but has been retained for backward compatibility.
-The default implementation is sha256 formatted as base64.
-If you call this function from other places - e.g. during user registration or any password update facility where you will need to save a hashed password - then you can navigate the options to gain access to the hashPassword function like this:

-        const auth = require('./auth'); //Your configured auth module

-        const hashPassword = auth.options.providers.login.hashPassword;

-* login.comparePassword is used to compare a password with a hash.
-It returns a Promise that resolves to a truthy or falsy value depending on whether or not the password matches the hash.
-The default implementation hashes the password with sha256 formatted as base64 and compares the result to the provided hash.
-You can override this function something like this:
+* login.passwordSupport is an object with a compare function that compares a password with a hash.
+The compare function returns a truthy or falsy value depending on whether or not the password matches the hash.
+It can also return a Promise that resolves to a truthy or falsy value.
+The default passwordSupport implementation uses bcrypt with 10 rounds to generate salted hashes.
+You can override it something like this:

         module.exports = require('stateless-auth')({
           providers: {
             login: {
+              passwordSupport: {
-              comparePassword: (password, passwordHash) => Promise.resolve(hashIt(password) === passwordHash)
+                compare: (password, passwordHash) => Promise.resolve(hashIt(password) === passwordHash)
+              }
+            }
+          }
+        });

+The default passwordSupport implementation provides hash and compare functions.
+To use the hash function that corresponds with the default compare:

+        auth.options.providers.login.passwordSupport.hash(somePassword).then(passwordHash => {
+          //save the passwordHash for subsequent authentication
+        });

+The factory that creates the default passwordSupport instance can be used with a different number of rounds to generate salted hashes:

+        const statelessAuth = require('stateless-auth');
+        module.exports = statelessAuth({
+          providers: {
+            login: {
+              passwordSupport: statelessAuth.passwordSupport({ rounds: 12 })
             }
           }
         });